afurkank/vecquery_tune/README.md

 # Usage

+First of all, do `pip install -r requirements.txt`

 The usage order is like this: 'fine_tune.py' -> 'create_database.py' -> 'inference.py'

 First, run the 'run_finetune.sh' script to obtain trained model weights.